0xcharly/apdbctl/README.md

 The Apple Pro Display XDR advertises 4 different HID devices.
 Only one of them is capable of controlling the brightness.

 ### HID Report Descriptor

+From the [USB Descriptor and Request Parser](https://eleccelerator.com/usbdescreqparser/) online tool:

 ```
 Report Descriptor: (79 bytes)